silverkip/space-app/README.md

 # Launch.io

 An app our team made for NASA Space Apps Hackathon 2018.
-It's supposed to run [here](https://launch-io.herokuapp.com/), but is not currently available.
+It's supposed to run [here](https://launch-io.herokuapp.com/), but is currently unstable.
 It's purpose is to provide accessible rocket launch information for everyone.

 ## Overview